ArendPeter/GameMakerGuide/docs/1_Pong_YourFirstGame/5_GMLBasics.md

 One way is to hover your mouse, or move an object, to figure out the x,y position at the bottom right corner of the room.
 Since the top left is (0, 0) the bottom right will be (width, height) (where you replace width, height with whatever the actual width/height is)

 Another way is to inspect the room properties (located below the layers and layer properites by default).
-There you'll see that the default room width and height are 1366, and 768 respectively, but you can change them here if you want to.
+There you'll see that the default room width and height are 1366, and 768 respectively, but you can change them here if you want to

 Yet another way, (and if you got this you're really ahead of the curve, since I haven't taught this yet), is to find the variables for room width and height.
 Then you can do the math directly in code, and you'll end up with this